 National Observer Program

-Our mission is to provide a formal way for NOAA Fisheries to address observer issues of national importance, and support observers and regional observer programs through development of necessary policies and procedures.
-The policies must reflect the diverse needs of regional observer programs while enhancing data quality and achieving consistency in areas of national importance.
+Our mission is to provide a formal way for NOAA Fisheries to address observer issues of national importance, and support observers and regional observer & monitoring programs through development of necessary policies and procedures.
+The policies must reflect the diverse needs of regional observer & monitoring programs while enhancing data quality and achieving consistency in areas of national importance.

 - Coordinate the National Observer Program Advisory Team.